boostorg/hof/doc/src/partialfunctions.md

     auto f = sum(1, 2, 3);

-However, this can get out of hande as the function `f` will never be evaluated.
+However, this can get out of hand as the function `f` will never be evaluated.
 Plus, it would be nice to produce an error at the point of calling the function rather than a confusing error of trying to use a partial function.
 The [limit](limit) decorator lets us annotate the function with the max arity:

     auto sum = partial(limit_c<2>([](int x, int y)
     {